Sominemo/Math-Parser-Dart/README.md

 ```

 You can also evaluate `MathExpression.calc`, but this method
-doesn't guarantee numeric result, so it may return false.
+doesn't guarantee numeric result, so it may return null.

 ## Parsing String to MathNode